Facebook asks judge to dismiss FTC, states’ antitrust suits

 The suit alleges the two products also help Facebook rake in advertising dollars, its main moneymaking business, at the cost of users who now have fewer social media options.
 Facebook has insisted that people use its free services because they like to, not because they have to.

-The state attorneys general characterized Facebook‘s strategy toward competitors “buy-or-bury.”
+The state attorneys general characterized Facebook‘s strategy toward competitors as “buy-or-bury.”

 But some skeptics have said that U.S. antitrust cases could be difficult to win, even as the companies have expanded to become some of the most powerful in the world.
-That’s because they provide many of their services to consumers for free, and consumer harm and increased prices are considered key tests under established law.
+That’s because they provide many of their services free to consumers, and consumer harm and increased prices are considered key tests under established law.

-Still, the Biden administration has already tipped its hand toward continuing the previous administrations‘ tough stance on tech.
+Still, the Biden administration has already tipped its hand toward maintaining the previous administrations‘ tough stance on tech.
 The White House is expected to nominate Lina Khan, whose work has argued for expanding the interpretation of antitrust laws from just looking at immediate consumer harm, to a position at the FTC.
 Tim Wu, another critic of tech giants, was recently appointed to the White House National Economic Council.

 Facebook was expected to ask for dismissal of the lawsuits.
 The agencies are expected to respond to the motion next month.